Mitroshin/KotlinInAction/README.md

     3.2 Making functions easier to call

         Let's print content of collection.
-Java collections have a default "toString()" implementation, bt its format is fixed.
+Java collections have a default "toString()" implementation, but its format is fixed.
 If you need to create special format to print collections, you may write a following function

         -> example3